Vertigo Treatment in Kennewick, WA

 What Is Vertigo?

 Vertigo is more than just a feeling of dizziness.
 It’s a sensation where either you or your surroundings seem to spin, tilt, or shift, even when you are still.
 It often originates in the inner ear, where small crystals help regulate balance and orientation.
 If these crystals become dislodged or move to the wrong part of the inner ear, it can throw off your body’s sense of balance and direction, leading to that overwhelming spinning feeling.
-Vertigo can also result from traumatic injuries, such as whiplash or head trauma, which affect the brain areas responsible for balance.
-In many cases, chiropractic care can help restore proper alignment and support the body’s natural mechanisms for balance.

 Symptoms of Vertigo

-- A spinning sensation or feeling like the room is moving: It may feel like you or your surroundings are moving even though everything is still.
+Spinning Sensation: It may feel like you or your surroundings are moving even though everything is still.

-- Unsteadiness or difficulty walking: You might feel like you’re off balance or about to fall when standing or moving.
+Unsteadiness or Difficulty Walking: You might feel like you’re off balance or about to fall when standing or moving.

-- Blurred vision or trouble focusing: Vision may become fuzzy or hard to steady during vertigo episodes.
+Blurred Vision or Trouble Focusing: Vision may become fuzzy or hard to steady during vertigo episodes.

-- Ringing in the ears or reduced hearing: A buzzing or ringing sound in the ears may happen along with vertigo.
+Ringing in the Ears or Reduced Hearing: A buzzing or ringing sound in the ears may happen along with vertigo.

-- Frequent stumbling or imbalance: You might trip or feel unsure on your feet, even on flat ground.
+Frequent Stumbling or Imbalance: You might trip or feel unsure on your feet, even on flat ground.

 Common Causes of Vertigo

-- Dislodged crystals in the inner ear (BPPV): Tiny balance-sensing crystals inside your ear can move out of place and confuse your body’s sense of direction.
+Dislodged Crystals in the Inner Ear (BPPV): Tiny balance-sensing crystals inside your ear can move out of place and confuse your body’s sense of direction.

-- Ear infections or inflammation: Swelling in the inner ear can disrupt signals that help control balance.
+Ear Infections or Inflammation: Swelling in the inner ear can disrupt signals that help control balance.

-- Rapid changes in body position: Standing up too quickly or changing posture can trigger dizziness or vertigo.
+Rapid Changes in Body Position: Standing up too quickly or changing posture can trigger dizziness or vertigo.

-- Neurological conditions (rare): Conditions that affect the brain or nerves can also cause vertigo in uncommon cases.
+Neurological Conditions (Rare): Conditions that affect the brain or nerves can also cause vertigo in uncommon cases.

 Chiropractic Treatment for Vertigo

-At Washington Chiropractic, we tailor vertigo treatment to your diagnosis and symptom pattern.
+At Accident Care Chiropractic, we tailor vertigo treatment to your diagnosis and symptom pattern.
 When vertigo is linked to inner ear crystal displacement, specific manual repositioning techniques can often resolve the issue in just one or two visits.
 If vertigo is related to a concussion, neck injury, or neurological trauma, care may involve a longer plan combining chiropractic adjustments, balance exercises, and referrals for vestibular or concussion rehabilitation as needed.
 Our focus is on reducing symptoms, restoring equilibrium, and helping you regain control of your movement.

-How Washington Chiropractic Can Help with Vertigo
+How Accident Care Chiropractic Can Help with Vertigo

 Our process begins with a careful review of your health history and symptom onset.
 We assess when the vertigo started, what movements worsen it, and whether an injury or medical condition may be involved.
 Based on your evaluation, we create a personalized care plan that may include gentle chiropractic adjustments, vestibular exercises, and education about body positioning to reduce future episodes.
 We take the time to help you understand what your body is signaling, and we work to restore your confidence and comfort with each step.